Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 The Verdict

 The Chemical Guys Chenille Wash Mitt is the easy call — scratch-free, huge suds capacity, and under $10.
 Step up to genuine sheepskin only if you want the plushest possible feel and will care for it.
-Check the current price on Amazon →
+Check Price on Amazon →

 // Straight Answers